FtabAristarchy Book Opening

 for navigation purposes.

 The full book is very long.
-Even without PART IV,(excluded in this Version 1 of the book) in its current WORD or PDF formats on paper format A4 (or Letter size for North America), and while using small fonts (Colibri 11), the full book with its current 3 parts has some 850 pages.
-In a more normal book size, and while using the slightly bigger normal fonts for a normal book, it has well over 1200 pages.
+In its current WORD or PDF formats on paper format A4 (or Letter size for North America), and while using small fonts (Colibri 11), the full book with its current 4 parts has some 946 pages.
+In a more normal book size, and while using the slightly bigger normal fonts for a normal book, it has well over 1500 pages.
+Consequently the full book was divided in 4 volumes.

-For the above reasons, and for the convenience of most readers, at least to start with, a short SYNTHESIS was placed before the accessory sections in the lower part of the document.
-That SYNTHESIS has only some 55 pages (format A4), starting at page 745.
+For the above reasons, and for the convenience of most readers, at least to start with, a short SYNTHESIS was placed in the lower part of the document.
+That SYNTHESIS has only some 73 pages (format A4.
 The first Heading on the navigation column on the left will give you a direct link to the Synthesis.

 Following the SYNTHESIS, there is also a good EXAMPLE in only 4 pages of a the typical cumulative steps a country would need to take to free itself from the current global enslavement.
 The example is based on the "great little" country of Greece.
 That country has given us some of the greatest moments of best democracy and culture in the past history of humanity, thus best possible liberty, and is one of the most enslaved countries at the moment by the globalist elites, in particular since 2008.
 So the steps of liberation from global enslavement are particularly legitimately well applicable to Greece.
 But they can be adapted to most other enslaved country, mutatis mutandis.
 These 4 pages might in fact be the right place to start to read this long book for particularly busy people.